microsoft/industry/foundations/powerPlatform/readme.md

 * Avoid customizing built-in roles, but rather clone existing built-ins and add/remove the permissions required for a particular role.
 * Enforce MFA for any user with rights to the Power Platform environment(s).
 This is arequirement of many compliance frameworks and greatly lowers the risk of credential theft and unauthorized access.
 * Integrate Azure AD logs with a platform-central Azure Monitor Log Analytics workspace, which provides a single source of truth around log and monitoring data, giving organizations a cloud native option to meet requirements around log collection and retention.
+* If cross-tenant inbound or/and outbound restrictions are required from an identity perspective, organizations must open a support case to enable this capability.

 ## Security, governance, and compliance